daniel5151/blog/content/post/emoji-shortcodes.md

 This is quite unfortunate, as it requires generating whole new tables just for these occasional odd-sized emoji.
 This is undesirable for several reasons:

-1. Each table has an overhead associated with it, namely, the `size_of` the `phf::Map` structure + the various bits of data it maintains internal pointers.
+1. Each table has an overhead associated with it, namely, the `size_of(Table)` itself + the various bits of data it maintains internal pointers.
 For certain smaller tables, this overhead can be greater than the size of the data stored within the table itself!
 2. The more tables there are, the more likely a hash-collision occurs while looking up entries deeper into the list.
 This will be covered in more detail in the Trick 3 section later on.